limosek/zaf/README.md

 ZAF_ZBXAPI_PASS|Zabbix API password|empty
 ZAF_ZBXAPI_AUTHTYPE|Zabbix API authentication type|internal
 ZAF_PLUGINS|Plugins to autoinstall|empty
+ZAF_ZBXSRV_HOST|Zabbix server hostname|zabbix
+ZAF_ZBXSRV_PORT|Zabbix server port|10051
+ZAF_HOSTNAME|Hostname of this machine|automatic

 Installer will try to autoguess suitable config options for your system.
 Now everything was tested on Debian and OpenWrt.
 If somebody is interrested in, you can help and test with some rpm specific functions.
 Remember that on some systems, default zabbix agent config is empty so you *need to* enter essential config options as parameters.

 ### Example
 Suppose you want to autoinstall agent on clean system.
 You need only curl installed.
 Everything else is one-cmd process.
-This command will install zaf, install zabbix-agent if necessary and sets zabbix variables on agent to reach server.
+This command will install zaf, install zabbix-agent if necessary and sets zabbix variables on agent to reach server (Server and ServerActive to zabbix.server.local).
 This command can be automatized by puppet or another deploying system.
 ```
 curl -k https://raw.githubusercontent.com/limosek/zaf/master/install.sh | sh -s auto \
-  Z_Server=zabbix.server.local \
-  Z_ServerActive=zabbix.server.local \
-  Z_HostnameItem=system.hostname Z_RefreshActiveChecks=60 \
+  ZAF_ZBXSRV_HOST=zabbix.server.local \
   ZAF_REPO_GITURL="git://gitserver.local"
 ```